Today in Gear: Product News to Kick Off Your Week

 Today in Gear is our daily roundup of all the latest product announcements, drops and news from Gear Patrol Studios.

-AI might be slowly taking over well, everything, but is it the future of the beloved Superbowl commercials too?
-From Old Spice, to Apple and Jeep, one creative used AI-powered chatbots like ChatGPT to recreate some of the most iconic Superbowl commercials of all time.
-The results are interesting, check them out here.
+A lot happened yesterday, The Kansas City Chiefs beat the Philadelphia Eagles 38 to 35 in a nail-biting game to clench the 57th Super bowl.
+Rihanna announced her second pregnancy during the Apple music halftime show.
+And for the dog lovers, you might have teared up watching the Farmer's Dog Super Bowl commercial.
+If you missed it, grab some tissues and check it out here.

-In other news, today we’re taking a look at a limited edition Norqain x NHLPA timepiece, timeless sunglasses, and much more.
+In other news, today we’re taking a look at Maybach's first plug-in hybrid, the Bodega x G-SHOCK collab and much more.

 Today in Gear is our daily roundup of all the latest product announcements, drops and news from Gear Patrol Studios.
 Send your most pressing product questions to tig@gearpatrol.com.